nealcaren/crisis-and-opportunity-books/books/the-walls-of-jericho/the-walls-of-jericho.md

 "I thought---er---slavery, you know, would have made you very religious."

 "Maybe it did," said Linda.
-"I wouldn’t know 'bout that."
+"I wouldn’t know &rsquo;bout that."

 "But don’t you have your own hymns?
 Spirituals, I believe they are called."